redwoodjs/redwood/docs/docs/tutorial/chapter1/first-page.md

-import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

 # Our First Page

 Let's give our users something to look at besides the (awesome) Redwood welcome page (thanks [@alicelovescake](https://github.com/alicelovescake)!).
 We'll use the `redwood` command line tool to create a page for us: